It was spring break, we were at the movies,

 What fairness is that?

-But perhaps that is the point, my point, or his point to me,
+Perhaps that is the point—my point, or his point to me—

-I can hear him laughing as I write this—my little buddy,
+Because the funny thing is, I can hear him laughing as I write this—

 The tragedy is that we had not spoken since shortly after we graduated; my moving to Africa did that to many relationships.
 And yet, when I recently heard from a fellow classmate that he had died at the very young age of 40, still, I was very saddened by it.
 As my mother often said, “Only the good die young.”
 That’s not true, of course, but what is true is that we get to regret their passing for far longer than if they had not.